MLHale/nebraska-gencyber-modules/intro_to_first_principles/README.md

 - Examples
-  - When a person gets a new computer, s/he installs or logs onto the computer using an administrative account.
-This account has privileges to install software, add users, add hardware and add and delete almost any program or file.
+  - When a person gets a new computer, they install or log onto it using an administrative account.
+This account has privileges to install software, add users, add hardware, and add and delete almost any program or file.
 Now, if the person opens a malicious phishing attachment, the malware will run with administrative privileges.
-Instead, if the person lowered their privileges to a regular user immediately after the initial installation is over, the malware would not acquire administrative privilege.
+Instead, if the person lowered their privileges to a regular user immediately after the initial installation is over, the malware would not be able to acquire administrative privilege.
+  - If a user doesn't need a permission, why give it to them?
+Should a military radio operator have permission to access a nuclear silo?

 - Implications